Calculating Customer Lifetime Value

 To help apply this, Websand has a built-in customer lifetime value ‘matrix’ (see below).

 Again this is front and centre of the dashboard, and updated in real time based on the activity of your customers.
+Click on the box and a segment for your customers will be created ready for you to create an email marketing campaign, or a marketing automation process.

 If customers are active and above your average customer lifetime value, then we consider them your VIP’s.